-Software licence revenue includes the licenced product and related services (see note 2 of the financial statements).
+Software licence revenue includes the licenced product and related services.
 Software revenue recognition is considered a significant audit risk as there can be significant judgement required in determining the performance obligations within a contract and whether these performance obligations are considered distinct for purposes of revenue recognition.
 The conclusions on whether performance obligations are distinct impacts whether revenue for core licenced product is recognised at a point in time or over time based on percentage of completion method.
 This method relies on the Group's internal measure of progress compared to total effort to complete the performance obligations and involves a high degree of estimation uncertainty.

-The judgement and estimates involved in determining distinct performance obligations and assessing the percentage of contract completion could materially affect the timing and quantum of revenue and profit recognised in each period.
+The judgment and estimates involved in determining distinct performance obligations and assessing the percentage of contract completion could materially affect the timing and quantum of revenue and profit recognised in each period.